helious/snaptest/README.md

 snaptest
 ```

-This command will run through the `snaptest.config` file in the current directory.
+This command will run through the `snaptest.json` file in the current directory.
 If it is not found, a generic one will be made.

 ```bash
 snaptest-rails